CharNla/Portfolio_TKspace/replit.md

-# Portfolio Website - Replit.md
+# Char Nla Portfolio - Space Theme - Replit.md

 ## Overview

-This is a modern full-stack portfolio website built with React, TypeScript, and Express.js.
-The application features a Thai-language portfolio showcasing a computer science student's work, including projects, skills, and contact information.
-The site includes a contact form with backend data storage and a responsive design using Tailwind CSS and shadcn/ui components.
+This is a modern full-stack portfolio website built with React, TypeScript, and Express.js featuring a dark space theme with animated starfield background.
+The application showcases Char Nla, a 4th-year Computer Science student's work in English, including projects, skills, and contact information.
+The site includes a contact form with backend data storage and a responsive design using Tailwind CSS and shadcn/ui components with purple/pink accent colors and space-themed animations.

 ## System Architecture